claw726/SRT-Subtitle-Cleaner/README.md

 Much cleaner.

 ## How do I use it?
 Simple.
-Either download an executable fromm the releases page, or compile it yourself.
+Either download an executable from the releases page, or compile it yourself.

 ### Compile
 0. Download and install Rust: https://www.rust-lang.org/tools/install